Tennessee

 Restoration – In General

-Firearms rights may generally be regained by a pardon, or a judicial “certificate of restoration” under Tenn.
-Code Ann. § 40-29-105; however, only expungement restores rights where the offense involved violence or drug-trafficking (see section below).
-See also §§ 39-17-1316(a)(2) (pardon, expungement and set-aside, or judicial “certificate of restoration” relieve restrictions except where firearms possession is barred by § 39-17-1307; 39-17-1351(j) (court may restore handgun rights for certain offenses).
-Felony offenders convicted between July 1986 and July 1996 and not sentenced to the penitentiary may regain firearms rights automatically by the judicial “certificate of restoration” provided for in §§ 40-29-105(b).
+For those convicted after 1996, firearms rights may generally be regained by a pardon, or a judicial “certificate of restoration,” but only expungement restores rights where the offense involved violence or drug-trafficking.
+Since possession of long guns is barred only to persons in these two categories (see above), relief other than expungement applies only to those barred from handgun possession.
+See § 39-17-1316(a)(2) (pardon, expungement and set-aside, or judicial “certificate of restoration” relieve restrictions on handguns except where firearms possession is barred by § 39-17-1307(b)(1)(felonies involving violence and drugs); § 39-17-1351(j) (court may restore handgun rights for certain offenses).
+Felony offenders convicted between July 1986 and July 1996 and not sentenced to the penitentiary may regain firearms rights by the judicial “certificate of restoration” provided for in §§ 40-29-105(b).
 See Tenn.
 Op.
-Att’y Gen. No. 02-119, supra note 4, at 2.
+Att’y Gen. No. 02-119, supra at 2.
 Persons with federal or out of state convictions may also petition the circuit court for judicial restoration under § 40-29-101(a).

 Restoration – Violent or Drug Crimes